whoIsOneZero/panthera/README.md

 - [ ] How to avoid phishing attacks

 ## Progress Tracking
-- Completed "Course Introduction" on September 5, 2023.
+- Completed "Course Introduction" on 08/09/23
-- Completed "Social Engineering Define" on September 12, 2023.
+- Completed "Social Engineering Define" on 08/09/23
-- Completed "Create a Malicious File with MSFvenom" on
+- Completed "Create a Malicious File with MSFvenom" 08/09/23

 ## Resources